ekalyoncu/vangas-cassandra/README.md

 In order to build this project, you need a running cassandra instance locally.
 We have integration tests which need running cassandra instance.
 You can use [ccm](http://github.com/pcmanus/ccm) which makes it easy to create and teste cassandra cluster locally.

 ## Releases
-Cassandra Scala Driver is not released yet because it's still under testing.
+Vangas is not released yet because it's still under testing.
 But feel free to evaluate and create pull requests.

 ## License
 Copyright (C) 2014 Egemen Kalyoncu